gvwilson/thirdbit/_posts/2010/2010-04-21-ill-informed-commentary-considered-harmful.md

 The April 2010 issue of <a href="http://cacm.acm.org/"><em>Communications of the ACM</em></a> has an article by Keith Wright titled "Capstone programming Courses Considered Harmful".
 Dr. Wright teaches business intelligence courses at the University of Houston-Downtown, and once you get past the three and a half columns of autobiography that he opens with, his thesis is:
 <ol>
   <li>Enrolment in CS programs is down.
 OK, no problem so far.</li>
-  <li>"...a lucrative United States career as a generalist professional programmer [is] a thing of the past" because the jobs are being offshored.
-Hm...
-OK, it's not that clear-cut, but I'm still on side.</li>
+  <li>"…a lucrative United States career as a generalist professional programmer [is] a thing of the past" because the jobs are being offshored.
+Hm… OK, it's not that clear-cut, but I'm still on side.</li>
-  <li>Further, there has been a "...dramatic decline in demand for U.S. programmers over the period from 1974 to 2004."
+  <li>Further, there has been a "…dramatic decline in demand for U.S. programmers over the period from 1974 to 2004."
 Uh, what?
 Oh, there's a footnote (pg.
 126): "Demand for database, ERP, and ecommerce servers skills are on the rise."
 I'm confused: does he think that making Oracle, SAP, and WebSphere behave doesn't count as programming?
 And even if that's true, demand for programmers has <em>declined</em> from 1974 to 2004?
 Crap.</li>
   <li>"When designing computing curriculums, it is useful to first consider the capstone courses."
 Not the way I'd do it, but OK.</li>
   <li>I need to break the next paragraph down line by line:
 <ul>